|Venue:||Hisense Stadium, (Richmond Oval), Adelaide.|

 Out: Brooke Vernon (omitted)

 5 - Darcy Vescio (CARL)

 4 - Anne Hatchard (ADEL)

 1 - Ebony Marinoff (ADEL)

-AFLW Team of the Week - Round 4.Defenders - Kerryn Harrington, Charlotte Wilson
+AFLW Team of the Week - Round 4.Defenders - Kerryn Peterson, Charlotte Wilson

 Forwards - Tayla Harris, Darcy Vescio